CraigKnoblauch/portfolio-2025/notes.md

 Should have a header with the appropriate title
 Should have a sub header with the appropriate date format Noticed an edge case where providing the date '2020-01-01' resolved to 'December 31, 2019'.
 Look in the sandbox file

+# Bugs
+Format looks weird in a few places, content overflows or scales weird Code blocks don't have syntax highlighting
+Need a gap at the bottom of the page.